 18. A Warm Pair of Socks is a Lifesaver

-19. Consider Getting into Hot Tenting
+19. Consider Getting a Hot Tent & Wood Burning Stove

-Another option that’s growing in popularity is hot tenting, which is using a wood burning stove in a tent.
 If you constantly camp in cold weather or winter conditions and struggle to stay warm, perhaps consider looking into some hot tent essentials.

 Following these steps and combining your favorites can turn your next camping trip into a more enjoyable experience.
 We know it’s easy to get cold, but hopefully you won’t have to worry about that.
 Either way, knowing these extra steps for keeping warm is a great piece of knowledge to have in your back pocket for those unexpectedly chilly nights.
 These tips were especially handy while backpacking the Four Pass Loop, when nighttime temperatures got close to and below freezing.
 We wish you many good night’s sleep on all your future camping trips!

 Also see these other posts on Camping 101 such as the most comfortable way to sleep in a tent and tips for winter camping for beginners.